Revisiting colimits in $\mathbf{Cat}$ and homotopy category: Introduction

 It is a well-known result that the category of all (small) categories $\Cat$ is cocomplete \cite{betti1983,borceux1,bednar1999,reihlcat,wolff1974}.
 In \cite{betti1983} and \cite{wolff1974}, cocompleteness follows from their main results, which imply that the canonical forgetful functor $U : \Cat \rightarrow \Graph$ is \emph{finitary monadic}.
 However, these papers work with the general case of $\cV$\emph{-enriched categories} and $\cV$\emph{-graphs}.
 And, this generality makes the results comparatively inefficient when applied to the case of $\Cat$ because the category $\Set$ possesses rich additional structures.

 On the other hand, \cite[Prop.~4.1]{bednar1999} provides a construction of coequalizers in $\Cat$ by utilizing the theory of \emph{generalized congruences} and a classification of \emph{epimorphisms}.
 This approach is the most elementary in spirit, but the constructions themselves are fairly intricate.
 A similar situation occurs with another explicit construction of coequalizers, as given in \cite[Prop.~5.1.7]{borceux1}.
+However, a clearer and more recent exposition using coequalizers can be found in \cite[Thm.~1.4.7]{yauinvcat2020}.

 In this paper, we describe a different elementary perspective on the cocompleteness of $\Cat$ in terms of a \emph{reflective embedding} of $\Cat$ into $\sSet$ arising from the canonical inclusion $\bDelta \hookrightarrow \Cat$.
 This embedding $N : \Cat \rightarrow \sSet$, called the \emph{nerve functor}, is well known and commonly taken to be reflective in the literature.
 However, the property of $N$ being reflective is dependent upon the cocompleteness of $\Cat$.
-Thus, assuming this property leads to either an inadequate or a circular argument\footnote{To our knowledge, similar arguments seem to have occurred in books such as \cite{reihlcat}.}. \emph{Quite surprisingly}, we were unable to find a direct and self-contained proof of the existence of this reflective embedding in the literature.
+Thus, assuming this property leads to either an inadequate or a circular argument\footnote{To our knowledge, similar arguments seem to have occurred in books such as \cite{reihlcat}.}. \emph{Quite surprisingly}, we were unable to find a direct and self-contained proof in the literature.

 We tackle this problem by demonstrating the existence of a certain restricted class of colimits in $\Cat$, which notably circumvents the need to construct all coequalizers as done in \cite[Prop.~4.1]{bednar1999} and \cite[Prop.~5.1.7]{borceux1}. \textit{Weighted colimits} are used as a central tool to express and study this class of colimits.
 In general, many concepts such as \emph{pointwise Kan extensions} or even usual colimits are more naturally described using the language of weighted colimits.
 Although weighted colimits are defined generally over an arbitrary base of enrichment $\cV$ (a \emph{symmetric monoidal closed category}), their description becomes considerably simplified over the base category $\Set$.
 Consequentially, weighted colimits over $\Set$ are both conceptually natural and computationally tractable.